Mahmoud-Abdelwahab/MoviesDB-Task/README.md

 # Testing
 The project includes simple mocks and unit tests to ensure the correctness of critical components.

-# We can use DI framwork like swinject for managing Dependancies easily
+*  We can use DI framwork like swinject for managing Dependancies easily
-# if the app become bigger we can separate each Layer in single SPM
+*  if the app become bigger we can separate each Layer in single SPM
+*  we can add github action for automaing runing tests and providing build to testflight whever we merge PR to develop Branch